caltechlibrary/newt/README.md

 ## Motivation

-Over the last several decade web applications become very complex.
-This complexity is expensive in terms of reliability, enhancement, big fixes and software sustainability.
+Over the last several decade web applications became very complex.
+This complexity is expensive in terms of reliability, enhancement, bug fixes and software sustainability.

 > A brief historic detour to set context

 Databases have been used to generate web pages since the early web.
 Databases are well suited to managing data.
 When the web became dynamic, databases continued to be use for data persistence.
-The web as an application was born and proceeded to eat all the venerable green screen systems to could find.
+The web as an application was born and proceeded to eat all the venerable green screen systems it could find.
 When that was complete it continued to engorge itself until we have the web today and along with a problematic surveillance economy.
-Somewhere in that time frame became a good platform for providing useful organizational software.
+Somewhere in that time frame the web became a good platform for providing useful organizational software.

+> moving forward in time

 In the 1990s the Open Source databases of choice were MySQL and Postgres.
 Neither MySQL or Postgres spoke HTTP (the protocol the web runs on).
 To solve this problem many people wrote software in languages like Perl, PHP and Python that ran inside the popular web server software called Apache.
 It was a pain to setup but once setup relatively easy to build things that relied on databases.
 This led the web to explode with bespoke systems for curating and distributing web content.
 By the late 1990s and the early 2000s the practice of "mashing up" sites (i.e. content reuse) became the rage.
 As this increased in popularity web systems specialized further to cater to reuse.
 [Yahoo Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes) was a very interesting expression of the "mashup culture".
 The basic concept was to "data feeds" and combined them into a useful human friendly web pages.
 Specialization has continued.
 Some of these systems have become less bespoke.
-Eventual the useful concept between software that could be used "off the shelf".
+Eventual bespoke systems gave way to common use cases.
+Common use cases lead to "off the shelf" programs.
 A good example is Apache's [Solr](https://solr.apache.org) search engine.

-Fast forward to 2024.
+> fast forward to 2024, context set

 The back end of web applications can largely be assemble from off the shelf software.
 While middleware has grown large and complex that can be viewed as a by product of inertia and the assumption that what is good for "Google Scale" is good for everyone.

 I think a radical simplification is due.
 Most software doesn't need to scale that large.
-Even in the research and LAS communities we don't routinely write software that scales as large as Zenodo.
-We just to typically see tens of thousands of simultaneous users.
-If that premise is acceptable then we can focus our efforts around orchestrating off the shelf components and put most of our efforts into improving the human experience of using our software.
+Even in the research and LAS communities we don't routinely write software that scales as large as [Zenodo](https://zenodo.org/).
+We don't typically support tens of thousands of simultaneous users.
+If you accept that premise then we can focus our efforts around orchestrating off the shelf components and put our remaining development efforts into improving the human experience of using our software.

-A big key to simplification is realizing that the middleware no longer needs to be responsible for managing data models, access and users, data transformation and doesn't even need need to be completely bespoke.
+A big key to simplification is realizing that the middleware no longer needs to be responsible for managing data models, access and users, data transformation and doesn't need to be bespoke.
 If you can configure the data routes and your data models the rest could become turn key.

 ## Off the shelf delivers